-\end{theorem} Here, $\{d_j\}_{j \in \N}$ can be freely chosen as a sequence of distinct positive constants with a positive accumulation point.
-However, for $M$ and $\{a_j\}_{j=1}^M$, only their existence is known, and their explicit construction remains unclear.
-The authors~\cite{murakawa_tanaka2024} provide explicit values for $\{d_j\}_{j=1}^M$ and propose a concrete method for constructing $M$ and $\{a_j\}_{j=1}^M$.
-Moreover, we obtain error estimates, but their results are limited to the one-dimensional case.
+\begin{theorem} {Assume that \eqref{assum_W} holds for $W$.
+Then, for any $\eps>0$, there exist $M\in \N$, a family of constants $\{a_j\}^M_{j=1}$ and a family of positive constants $\{d_j\}^M_{j=1}$ such that } \end{theorem} {For $M$, $\{a_j\}^M_{j=1}$ and $\{d_j\}^M_{j=1}$, only their existence is known, and their explicit construction remains unclear.} Murakawa and Tanaka~\cite{murakawa_tanaka2024} provided explicit values for $\{d_j\}_{j=1}^M$ and proposed a concrete method for constructing $M$ and $\{a_j\}_{j=1}^M$.
+Moreover, they obtained error estimates, but their results were limited to the one-dimensional case.

-For these $M$ and $\{ a_j \}_{j=1}^M$, we set $W_M=\sum_{j=1}^M a_j w_j$.
+{For these $M$, $\{ a_j \}_{j=1}^M$ and $\{d_j\}^M_{j=1}$}, we set $W_M=\sum_{j=1}^M a_j w_j$.
 Then, \eqref{eq:AD} with $W=W_M$ as the potential coincides with the parabolic-elliptic Keller--Segel type system~\eqref{eq:KSPE} with an initial datum

-Combining Theorems~\ref{thm:conv:xi}, \ref{thm:conv:Wm} and \ref{thm:W_approx}, we conclude with the following result. \begin{theorem} Assume that \eqref{assum_gamma}--\eqref{assum_init_u}, \eqref{assum_dj} and \eqref{assum_W} are satisfied.
-Then, for any $\eps>0$ and $T>0$, there exist $M\in \N$, $\{ a_j \}_{j=1}^M$ and $\xi >0$ such that
+Combining Theorems~\ref{thm:conv:xi}, \ref{thm:conv:Wm} and \ref{thm:W_approx}, we conclude with the following result. \begin{theorem} {Assume that \eqref{assum_gamma}--\eqref{assum_init_u} and \eqref{assum_W} are satisfied.} Then, for any $\eps>0$ and $T>0$, there exist $M\in \N$, {$\{ a_j \}^M_{j=1}$, $\{d_j\}^M_{j=1}$} and $\xi >0$ such that

 Here, $u$ is the weak solution of \eqref{eq:AD} with an initial datum $u_0$ and $u^{\xi,M}$ is the first component of the weak solutions of \eqref{eq:KSM} with an initial datum \eqref{init_u_wu}. \end{theorem}